sergioisidoro/honey-swarm/readme.md

 - [ ] Make the inventory creation automatic with terraform in multiple cloud providers
   - [ ] DigitalOcean
   - [ ] Hetzner

+- [ ] Add additional core features, like monitoring with netdata or grafana